Tomorrow (Silverchair song): History

-Ben Gillies (on drums and percussion) and Daniel Johns (on lead vocals and lead guitar) co-wrote "Tomorrow" when they were performing with Chris Joannou (on bass guitar) as Innocent Criminals.
+Ben Gillies (on drums and percussion) and Daniel Johns (on vocals and lead guitar) co-wrote "Tomorrow" when they were performing with Chris Joannou (on bass guitar) as Innocent Criminals, which formed in 1992.
+Tobin Finnane was Innocent Criminals' second guitarist, though he would later leave the band.
 Innocent Criminals entered YouthRock, a competition for school-based bands, in 1994.
-Early in that year they recorded demos of "Acid Rain", "Cicada", "Pure Massacre", and "Tomorrow" at Platinum Sound Studios.
+Early in that year, they recorded demos of "Acid Rain", "Cicada", "Pure Massacre", and "Tomorrow" at Platinum Sound Studios.
 Johns recalled making the demos "[w]e had just recorded that at a really cheap studio ...
 It cost about $75.
 We weren't in there for more than an hour.
 The version we entered went for about six minutes".

 In April 1994, the band won a national band competition called Pick Me, using their demo of "Tomorrow".
 The competition was conducted by the SBS TV show Nomad and Australian Broadcasting Corporation (ABC) alternative radio station Triple J.

-As part of the prize, Triple J recorded the song and ABC filmed a video, which was aired on 16 June.
+As part of the prize, Triple J recorded the song and ABC filmed a music video, which was aired on 16 June.
 For the video's broadcast, they had changed their name to Silverchair (styled as silverchair until 2002).
-On 16 September, their Triple J recording of "Tomorrow" was released as a four-track extended play with "Acid Rain", "Blind", and "Stoned".
+On 16 September, the Triple J recording of "Tomorrow" was released on a four-track extended play of the same name, which also included the songs "Acid Rain", "Blind", and "Stoned".
 From late October, it spent six weeks at number-one on the ARIA Singles Chart.
-It also reached number one on the New Zealand Singles Chart in February 1995.
+It also reached number one on the New Zealand RIANZ Singles Chart in February 1995.

-In 1995, a re-recorded version of "Tomorrow" (and a new music video) was made for the United States market, becoming the most played song on US modern rock radio that year.
-In the US it peaked at number one on both the Billboard Modern Rock Tracks and the Album Rock Tracks charts; it made No. 28 on the Billboard Hot 100 Airplay chart.
-In the United Kingdom, the song made No. 59 on the UK Singles Chart in September 1995.
+In 1995, a re-recorded version of "Tomorrow" (and a new music video) was made for the United States market, becoming the most-played song on US modern rock radio that year.
+Serviced to US alternative radio on 5 June 1995, it peaked at number one on both the Billboard Modern Rock Tracks and the Album Rock Tracks charts; it made No. 28 on the Billboard Hot 100 Airplay chart.
+In the United Kingdom, the song was released as Silverchair's second single on 28 August 1995, one month after "Pure Massacre".
+It reached No. 59 on the UK Singles Chart the following month.

 Inspiration

-When asked about where the inspiration for "Tomorrow" came from, Johns said: That was on a TV show.
+In January 1996, when asked about where the inspiration for "Tomorrow" came from, Johns said: That was on a TV show.
 There was this poor guy taking a rich guy through a hotel to experience the losses of the less fortunate than him.
 The rich guy is just complaining because he just wants to get out and the poor guy is saying you have to wait till tomorrow to get out.
 That's one of our least serious songs but it still has meaning to it.

+In June 2024, Gillies said about when first playing the song, "It felt like an electric spark" and "We were all doing our own thing, but we were in sync."